What you can learn from your Email Campaign Reports?

 What should you look for in these reports and how you can chalk out a more customer-centric and customer responsive email marketing campaign?

 Open rate: Who read it?

-It shows how many people opened the email?
-Your email reports mention people who opened the email and the time too.
-You now know customers who opened the email so you can send a follow up message and keep them engaged by giving them a special discount or reward.
-They can be converted to loyal customers by keeping in touch with them at regular intervals.
+It shows how many people opened the email.
+Your email campaign reports mention people who opened the email and the time too.
+You now know customers who opened the email so you can send a follow-up message and keep them engaged by giving them a special discount or reward.
+They can be converted into loyal customers by keeping in touch with them at regular intervals.